Corey Knebel: Philadelphia Phillies

 On December 1, 2021, Knebel signed a one-year contract with the Philadelphia Phillies.
 In 2022, Knebel made 46 appearances for the Phillies, registering a 3–5 record and 3.43 ERA with 41 strikeouts and 12 saves in 44 2/3 innings pitched.
 On August 21, 2022, Knebel was placed on the 60–day injured list with a torn shoulder capsule, and missed the remainder of the season.
 He became a free agent following the season.

 Chicago White Sox

 On February 13, 2024, Knebel signed a minor league contract with the Chicago White Sox.
 In 12 appearances split between the rookie–level Arizona Complex League White Sox, High–A Winston-Salem Dash, and Triple–A Charlotte Knights, he accumulated a 5.91 ERA with 12 strikeouts across 10 2/3 innings pitched.
 Knebel was released by the White Sox organization on August 1.

 Los Angeles Angels

 On August 13, 2024, Knebel signed a minor league contract with the Los Angeles Angels.
 In 6 appearances for the Triple–A Salt Lake Bees, he struggled to a 25.07 ERA with 6 strikeouts over 4 2/3 innings pitched.
 Knebel asked for his release from the Angels organization on September 8.

+Retirement

+On September 11, 2024, Knebel officially announced his retirement from Major League Baseball.